spookyWalrus/spookyWalrus/README.md

-- 👋 Hi, I’m Zen Nakamura  @spookyWalrus
+- 👋 Hi, I’m Zen Nakamura
-- 👀 I’m interested in Full-Stack web Development
+- 👀 I’m interested in Full-Stack web Development with HTML, Css, Javascript, React, PHP and MySQL and PostgreSQL databases.
-- 🌱 I’m currently learning and refining: React, React Native, PostgreSQL and more!
+- 🌱 I’m constantly learning and refining my skills.
+Currently, I'm refning my skills to build apps with React Native.

 <!---
 spookyWalrus/spookyWalrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.